ntrezowan/the-plain/_posts/2019-01-21-Upgrading F5 Active-Standby pair.md

 # openssl dgst -sha384 -verify /shared/images/archive.pubkey.20160210.pem -signature /shared/images/BIGIP-13.1.1.3-0.0.1.iso.384.sig /shared/images/BIGIP-13.1.1.3-0.0.1.iso
 Verified OK
 ```
-9. Check that root login to shell is possible;
+9. Verify root login to shell is possible;
 In situation during the upgrade, F5 might not be able to access ADFS/LDAP and so your user/pass might not work.
 Check if you have a root account and if you can SSH to it by running the following;
 ```
 ssh root@f51.example.com
 ssh root@f52.example.com
 ```

-10. Check that admin login to GUI is possible;
+10. Verify admin login to GUI is possible;
 In situation during the upgrade, F5 might not be able to access ADFS/LDAP and so your user/pass might not work.
 Check if you have a admin account and if you can login to GUI using the admin account;
 ```
 https://f51.example.com